PatrickSUDO/Udacity-Project-1-Predicting-Bike-Sharing-Data-Your-First-Neural-Network-/README.md

 1. In the bike-sharing problem, NN may not be the best choice since some features can be noisy and messy, they can influence the accuracy a lot.
 At the same, some simple solution like random forest may be more resistant to those noise.

-2.EDA and feature selection are needed for further improvement.
+2. EDA and feature selection are needed for further improvement.